-organizations.
-These resources can be found at the end of the handbook and reflect the best references that we have found over the years and should save you many hours of Internet searching.
+information from a variety of sources, including government, academic, nonprofit, and public sector organizations.
+These resources reflect the best references that we have found over the years and should save you many hours of Internet searching.

 How to use this Handbook